williampruden/sequelize-associations/README.md

 ### Folder Structure
 Each folder has its own echo system designed to show one association each.
-  - one-to-one
+  - many-to-many - in Progress
-  - one-to-many
+  - one-to-many - *DONE*
+  - one-to-one - BP out
-  - many-to-many
+  - zero-to-many - *DONE*
+  - zero-to-one - BP out